wp-plugins/bridgedd/readme.txt

 BridgeDD is a WordPress<->phpBB bridge that...works.

 You can log in and out from WordPress or phpBB as you always do, and you will be automatically logged in/out of both applications.
 When someone registers to become a member, they automatically become a member of both applications.
-There is no need to worry about "integrating" existing members into both applications - BridgeDD handles it automatically using a breakthrough technology.
+There is no need to worry about "integrating" existing members into both applications - BridgeDD handles it automatically.

-And best of all, the bridging is done using another breakthrough technology that eliminates the bloat, sluggishness, and bugs of other WordPress-based bridge plugins and phpBB-based bridge MODs.
+And best of all, the bridging is done using a breakthrough technology that eliminates the bloat, sluggishness, and bugs of other WordPress-based bridge plugins and phpBB-based bridge MODs.

 You can obtain support by visiting the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php) (phpBB, of course!).
 Becoming a member on the support board will give you access to BridgeDD Premium, an accessory plugin that provides basic cross-posting capabilities as well as a recent-topics widget.
 Members can also ask support questions.